Gerard-Eastman/Gerard-iOS-App/readme.md

 ## Notes

-Biggest challenge was debugging in xCode
+Biggest challenge were the instructions didn't line up with my current version.
+There was no "attributes selector" with three horizontal lines.
+I got lost, and would love to finish this!

 ## License

     Copyright [2025] [Gerard Eastman]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.
     You may obtain a copy of the License at

         http://www.apache.org/licenses/LICENSE-2.0

     Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.